Skip links

 18.1 Scope of the processing of personal data

 We use functionalities of the scheduling software Calendly of Calendly LLC, 271 17th St NW, 30363, Atlanta, Georgia, United States (hereinafter referred to as: Calendly).
+Calendly helps users manage appointments with features such as minimum scheduling deadlines, automated reminder emails, and calendar integrations.
+Cookies from Calendly are stored on your terminal device.
+The following personal data is thereby processed by Calendly:

 • Log-Information